TabPFN: One Model to Rule Them All?: Introduction

-It is not the point of our paper, however, to suggest that TabPFN is a perfect model.
-Rather, our argument is that the approach it takes---``in-context learning'' using a ``foundation model''---has the potential to supersede existing modeling approaches on a wide range of statistical tasks, mirroring a similar revolution in other areas of artificial intelligence that began with the advent of large language models (LLMs).
-We define these key terms and discuss them further in Section \ref{sec:discussion}.
-We also discuss opportunities for statisticians to influence the field’s development.
+While TabPFN is not a perfect model, its capabilities indicate that ``in-context learning'' with a ``foundation model'' could become a powerful alternative to conventional statistical methodologies across a variety of tasks.
+This emerging paradigm appears sufficiently promising to merit serious consideration alongside more established approaches.
+We define these terms and elaborate on their implications in Section \ref{sec:discussion}, where we also discuss avenues for statisticians to guide and influence the field’s development.